Urge Our Gas Utility to Meet State Efficiency Mandates

 These programs help households decrease their own energy burden by making energy improvements to their homes, assist businesses in retrofitting their processes and retail spaces, and save all of Minnesota the burden of building new, costly power generation facilities.

 Comfort Systems, our municipal gas utility, has failed to exceed even its revised 1% savings goal.
 While programs have begun to work with households and renters, Duluth’s old housing stock is ripe for significant investment in energy savings through Comfort Systems CIP Programs.

-Let Comfort Systems know you want them to meet their state-mandated efficiency goals (targeted action letter to Comfort Systems leaders, city councilors, and mayor, Target: Jim Benning – Director of Public Works and Utilities, Duluth Public Utility Commissioners)
+Let Comfort Systems know you want them to meet their state-mandated efficiency goals in the letter below.

 Did you take this action?
 Report it!

 Help us show our collective community impact by reporting that you took this action.